rmhubley/coseg/README.md

     We now use kimura substition distance with CpG site accounting modifications instead of the
     mixed substition and indel calculation.

+  0.2.3:
+  * Update to Makefile to support newer toolchains

   0.2.2:
   * Create a *.svg graph file without the need to download/use GraphViz.
 The layout is